Dave154/notion_clone/README.md

    ```

 3. **Set up environment variables:**
-   Create a `.env` file in the root directory and configure the following:
+   in your `.env` file in the root directory and configure the following:

    ```env
    AUTH_SECRET